What kinds of incentive plan are most commonly offered and to whom?

 US federal and state securities laws are complex, including for US private companies and public companies whose shares do not trade on a US stock exchange.

-A company whose shares trade on a US Stock exchange customarily will register its plan shares for use under the Securities Act of 1933 (the ”‘33 Act “) on SEC Form S-8 and deliver a prospectus (the terms of which are prescribed by the SEC) to plan participants that describes the main features of the plan and incorporates by reference other previously-filed SEC materials.
+A company whose shares trade on a US Stock exchange customarily will register its plan shares for use under the Securities Act of 1933 (the ”‘33 Act “) on SEC Form S-8 and deliver a prospectus (the terms of which are prescribed by the SEC) to plan participants that describes the main features of the plan and incorporates by reference other previously filed SEC materials.
 The result is that employees need only be given a summary of the plan’s provisions, a description of the tax consequences of plan participation, a copy of the most recent annual report and a copy of the plan.
-No state filings are necessary when an S-8 is filed.
-In late 2020 the SEC proposed relaxing certain rules relating to Form S-8 such as clarifying the ability to add multiple plans to a single Form S-8, expanding the eligibility for former employees and extending eligibility to certain entities owned by consultants.
+No state securities registration filings are necessary when an S-8 is filed.

-Companies whose shares are listed on a US stock exchange are subject to burdensome disclosure obligations.
+Companies (other than foreign private issuers who are currently exempt, although this may change soon) whose shares are listed on a US stock exchange are subject to burdensome disclosure obligations.
 For example, equity awards made to Section 16 officers must be promptly disclosed via SEC Form 4 filings.
-If the terms of those awards differ significantly from previously disclosed forms of grant agreements the company must make that information public shortly after grant on a Form 8-K. In addition to extensive tables and narratives regarding the compensation of “named executive officers,” public companies must include in their shareholder proxy statements information for a non-binding shareholder say-on-pay vote, a description of payments that would be made upon termination of employment or a change of control, and a disclosure of the ratio of the CEO’s pay to that of the median-paid employee of the company.
+If the terms of those awards differ significantly from previously disclosed forms of grant agreements the company must make that information public shortly after grant on a Form 8-K. In addition to extensive tables and narratives regarding the compensation of “named executive officers” and a lengthy explanation of why the company chooses to pay each element of compensation to its executive officers in the Compensation Discussion & Analysis section of the shareholder proxy statement, public companies must include information for a non-binding shareholder say-on-pay vote, a description of payments that would be made upon termination of employment or a change of control, a compensation committee report, information on the director and officer beneficial ownership of company stock, a disclosure of the ratio of the CEO’s pay to that of the median-paid employee of the company, and substantial information about director compensation.

 A private company’s path to securities law compliance is also difficult.
 Private companies, and foreign issuers who shares do not trade on a US stock exchange, must be concerned with becoming subject to the ’34 Act (which essentially requires the registration of companies) and the ’33 Act (which requires the registration of securities), in each case unless there is an applicable registration exemption.

 Offering equity to US participants should not standing alone require a private or non-US traded company to register under the ’34 Act.
-The test for one of the available exemptions for ’34 Act registration does not count persons who receive securities pursuant to an employee compensation plan in a transaction exempt from the registration requirements of the ’33 Act against the ’34 Act’s 2,000 person limit on shareholders of record.
+The test for one of the available exemptions for ’34 Act registration does not count persons who receive securities pursuant to an employee compensation plan in a transaction exempt from the registration requirements of the ’33 Act against the ’34 Act’s 2,000 person limit on shareholders of record which would otherwise require ’34 Act registration.

 The most significant ’33 Act registration exemption is Federal Rule 701.
 Subject to certain limitations, Rule 701 exempts from registration securities issued pursuant to a written compensatory benefit plan or written contract by a company that is otherwise not subject to the ’34 Act.
 Rule 701 is available where the aggregate sales price or amount of securities sold under the plan in reliance on Rule 701 (with options treated as a sale upon grant) during any consecutive 12-month period does not exceed the greatest of (i) USD1,000,000, (ii) 15% of the group’s total assets, or (iii) 15% of the outstanding securities of the class being sold.